davidjosephhayes/spotticker/README.md

     @xset s off
     @xset -dpms
     @xset s noblank
-    @unclutter -idle 0.1 -root #Line Added to initiate the 'unclutter' action
+    @unclutter -idle 0.1 -root

 Be sure to save by pressing ^X.

 <h3>Midori Browser startup on boot</h3>
 Like the previous instruction with the 'unclutter' program, we'll need Midori to automatically start as well.
-Let's autostart Midori and have it navigate to that specific URL.
+Let's autostart Midori and have it navigate to 'https://localhost:1337'.
 First, navigate to the 'autostart' file and open it:

     $ cd /etc/xdg/lxsession/LXDE
     $ sudo nano autostart